MaksimSzaszkow/emsh/README.md

 ## Emsh Code Object

-ECO contains all information needed for compiler to change it into valid code of given language/framework.
+ECO contains all information needed for generator to change it into valid code of given language/framework.
 It's done by encoding every notable part of code into structs with properties that are sufficient to create it in chosen language.

 ECO is not supposed to compress code - only be a backbone from which code will be written in chosen language.
 One ECO is enought to get functionaly the same code in every supported language/framework.

-## Emsh Compiler
+## Emsh Generator

-Emsh Compiler is the part that changes ECO into valid code.
-It's modular design allows to create own compilation engine or extend provided in this repository.
+Emsh Generator is the part that changes ECO into valid code in chosen language/framework.